domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 It is known that there are an infinite number of worlds, simply because there is an infinite amount of space for them to be in.
 However, not every one of them is inhabited.
 Therefore, there must be a finite number of inhabited worlds.
 Any finite number divided by infinity is as near to nothing as makes no odds, so the average population of all the planets in the universe can be said to be zero.
 From this it follows that the population of the whole universe is also zero, and that any people you may meet from time to time are merely the products of a deranged imagination. --Douglas Adams, The Restaurant at the End of the Universe

-...la verdad, cuya madre es la historia, émula del tiempo, depósito de las acciones, testigo de lo pasado, ejemplo y aviso de lo presente, advertencia de lo por venir. (...truth, whose mother is history, who is the rival of time, depository of deeds, witness of the past, example and lesson to the present, and warning to the future.) --Miguel de Cervantes, Writer [from Don Quixote, Part One, Chapter Nine, according to Page 42 of the remastered full-color edition of House of Leaves by Mark Z. Danielewski, copyright 2000]

 First, say to yourself what you would be; then do what you have to do. --Epictetus, Philosopher [as transcribed by his student Lucius Flavius Arrianus aka Arrian in the Discoures of Epictetus, Book III, Chapter 23]

 The future is already here - it's just not very evenly distributed. --William Gibson, Fiction Writer